mfikes/ambly/README.md

 ClojureScript REPL into iOS JavaScriptCore.

+Ambly is currently under development.
+This repo includes a demo iOS app that you can use to give the REPL a spin.

 ## Prerequisites

-### Xcode/iOS

 You must have Xcode installed as well as support for [CocoaPods](http://cocoapods.org).

-### Clojure/ClojueScript

 You must have Java 7 or later installed along with [Leiningen](http://leiningen.org).

 ## Running

+### Demo App

-The embedded JavaScriptCore instance is hosted inside an iOS app (either in the simulator or on-device).
+The included demo iOS app can be run either in the simulator or on a device.

-### Xcode Demo Project

 In `ambly/ObjectiveC/Ambly Demo` run `pod install`.

-Open the `Ambly Demo.xcworkspace` in Xcode and run the app it in the simulator or on a device.
+Open the `Ambly Demo.xcworkspace` in Xcode and run it in the simulator or on a device.

 ### REPL

-**NOTE**: ClojureScript _master_ is currently required.
-(You will need to get the latest, build it, and update the `project.clj` file in `ambly/Clojure` to refer to your locally-built copy.)
+**NOTE**: ClojureScript _master_ is currently required .
+(You will need clone [its repo](https://github.com/clojure/clojurescript), build it (`script/build`), and update the `project.clj` file in `ambly/Clojure`, revising `"0.0-2850"` to match the version number of your locally-built copy.)

 In `ambly/Clojure` run `script/jscrepljs` to start the REPL.
-You will be presented with a list of discovered devices.
-Type the number of the device to connect to, or type 'R' to refresh the list.
+You will be presented a list of auto-discovered simulators and/or devices to you can connect to.

-(The initial connection to a device may take around 20 s to complete as `cljs.core` and other support files are loaded onto it via WebDAV.
-Subsequent connections take 2–3 s as the on-device cache is used.)

 Here is a sample REPL startup sequence, illustrating device discovery and connection:

 ```
 $ script/jscrepljs
 To quit, type: :cljs/quit

-[1] iPod touch
-[2] iPhone Simulator (My-Mac-Pro)

-[R] Refresh

-Choice: r

 [1] iPod touch
 [2] iPad